WHO-led COVID-19 probe team in China visits animal health facility

 Peter Ben Embarek, the WHO's top expert on "zoonotic" diseases that originate in animals, was among the team members clad in white suits of personal protective equipment spotted within the centre's premises.

-A worker, also wearing protective gear, disinfected the road outside after the team had entered.
+A worker, also wearing protective gear, sprayed disinfectant on the road outside after the team had entered.

+Though most researchers say the disease is most likely to have originated in China's disturbed ecosystems, some believe it could have leaked from the Wuhan Institute of Virology, which has researched bat viruses.

+The WHO team is expected to visit the institute later this week.

-On Monday, the WHO's top emergency official, Mike Ryan, said the investigation might not find all the answers to the origins of COVID-19, describing the mission as a "detective story" that continued to raise new questions.
+On Monday, the WHO's top emergency official, Mike Ryan, said the investigation might not find all the answers to the origins of COVID-19, calling the mission a "detective story" that raises new questions.

 He also criticised those who have said they would not accept the team's findings.